WP1 PROJECT MANAGEMENT AND COORDINATION

 WP6 SCIENTIFIC METHODOLOGY SPECIFIC FOR REYKJANES

-In the Reykjanes system the approach is relatively simple as previously shown by the conceptual model in Fig. 2.
-The intention is to directionally drill a deeply cased well into/and underneath the exploited geothermal system.
-The production casing will be set at approximately 3 km depth, while the producing section of the well will be drilled to about 5 km depth.
+In the Reykjanes system the approach is relatively simple as shown by the conceptual model.
+The intention was to directionally drill a deeply cased well into/and underneath the exploited geothermal system.
+The production casing was set at approximately 3 km depth, while the production section of the well drilled to 4659 m depth.
 Most of the overlying production wells are 2–2,5 km deep with production casings to around 800 m depth.
-The temperature range in the production wells is 270-320°C. The temperature at 4-5 km depth is expected to range between 400-500°C, with a potential maximum of 550°C. From previous seismic studies the brittle/ductile boundary in the basaltic host rocks is expected at some 7 km depth, with temperatures of 650-750°C.
+The temperature range in the production wells is 270-320°C. The temperature at 4-5 km depth was reached to 427°C. From previous seismic studies the brittle/ductile boundary in the basaltic host rocks is expected at some 7 km depth, with temperatures of 650-750°C.

 WP7 SCIENTIFIC METHODOLOGY SPECIFIC FOR VALENCE